omerAJ/peopleCounting/readme.md

 2. data converted to YOLO format
 3. annotation of head of human

+#### Training

+- use train.py to train the model, provide it path to the data.yaml file and select the model you want to train.

+#### Pre-trained weights

+- all pretrained models are saved in D://omer/YOLO_weights

 ## Contributing
 Full credits to the two mentioned papers.